ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production

 Thus far, we have uncovered several shifting patterns in LLM serving workloads with concrete real-world implications.
-These patterns are non-trivial to model because they are the aggregate of requests from multiple \emph{clients}, each corresponding to an individual end user or upstream application (\eg a chatbot that relies on our service).
-To gain more insights, we conduct a decomposition analysis of the \qturbo workload on a \emph{per-client} basis.
-We report substantial heterogeneity and stability in client behaviors, and further reveal that the aforementioned shifting patterns are largely attributable to rate fluctuations among top clients.
+These patterns are non-trivial to model because they are the aggregate behavior of multiple \emph{clients}, each corresponding to an end user or upstream application (\eg a chatbot that relies on our service).
+For more insights, we conduct a decomposition analysis of the \qturbo workload on a \emph{per-client} basis.
+We report substantial heterogeneity and stability in client behaviors, and further reveal that the shifting patterns are largely attributable to rate fluctuations among top clients.

-\stitle{Client heterogeneity and stability.} Figure~\ref{fig:hetero} characterizes the client behaviors in terms of their rate, burstiness, and input/output length distribution, using the first 48-hour data from Figure~\ref{fig:rate-cv} (Mon. to Wed.).
+\stitle{Client heterogeneity and stability.} Figure~\ref{fig:hetero} characterizes client behaviors in terms of their rate, burstiness, and request length distribution, using the first 48-hour data from Figure~\ref{fig:rate-cv}.
 We observe highly skewed client rates: out of 2,412 clients, the top 29 clients (ranked by their rate in descending order) are responsible for 90\% of the requests.
 Furthermore, client burstiness and input/output lengths span a diverse range, indicating the fundamental heterogeneity of clients.

-Meanwhile, when considered separately, top clients exhibit notable stability in all aspects other than their request rate, as shown in Figure~\ref{fig:top}.
+Meanwhile, in isolation, top clients exhibit notable stability in all aspects other than their request rate, as shown in Figure~\ref{fig:top}.
 For example, the burstiness of Clients B, C, and D remains mostly stable within 48 hours, and the burstiness of Client A only deviates in the early mornings when the rate drops exceedingly low.
 Additionally, Clients A and D display stable input and output lengths, as indicated by the small error bars in the last-row subfigures, which visualize the range of average lengths during the entire period of our analysis.

-\stitle{Impact of top clients.} Combining these observations suggests the following \emph{causal modeling}: characteristics of the whole workload are likely steered by a few top clients, whose rate fluctuations effectively cause the workload to shift towards different patterns.
+\stitle{Impact of top clients.} These observations suggests the following \emph{causal modeling}: characteristics of the whole workload are steered by a few top clients, whose rate fluctuations effectively cause the workload to shift towards different patterns.